fabyan09/fabyan09/README.md

 - 🌱 I’m currently learning **Java, C, PHP, Python, Javascript, HTML, CSS, SQL, Assembly and many others**

 - 🌷 I'm a calm, curious and studious guy, I love thinking of the better solution before I start anything, as a Developper, we like optimising our time ;)

+  🔥 I have a critical mind and I have impeccable emotional intelligence.

+  😎 I have a very developed learning capacity which means that I know how to adapt quickly to different situations.

 - 🎉 I like sports, cinema, music, videogames and a lot of other things!
 I can develop real interests for random topics really easily!

 - 📫 How to reach me **fabricegerbaud06@gmail.com**